jelaiw/blog/_posts/2024-05-09-kohnfelder-book-review.markdown

 Indeed, it came to me as part of a Humble Bundle, which I purchased primarily to read other books.
 I happened to peek at the foreword (written by Adam Shostack, and offering a compelling endorsement of its contents) and preface and got serendipitously snagged into reading the whole thing.

-Definitely underrated right now, though I expect this will change given time.
+Definitely underrated right now, though I expect this will change over time.

 ## Parting Thoughts
 A fun tidit I learned was that Mr. Kohnfelder co-developed the STRIDE threat taxonomy. _Yes, that STRIDE_.